LaunchCodeEducation/intro-to-professional-web-dev/src/chapters/modules/what-are-modules.rst

 :ref:`readline-sync <readline-sync>` allowed us to collect input from a user, and this module contains lots of other methods besides the ``.question`` we used in our examples.
-Rather than making every developer write their own code for interacting with the user through the console, someone created ``readline-sync`` to make the process easier for all.
-We do not have to worry about HOW the module works.
+Rather than making every developer write their own code for interacting with the user through the console, ``readline-sync`` makes the process easier for all by providing a set of ready-to-use functions.
+We do not need to worry about HOW the module works.
 We just need to be able to pull it into our projects and use its functions.